zsimo/node-by-example/node.md

 ### V8
 V8 is Google’s open source high-performance JavaScript `engine`, written in `C++`.
 It is used in Chrome and in Node.js, among others.

-V8 implements [ECMAScript](https://tc39.es/ecma262/), providing all the data types, operators, objects and functions specified in the ECMA standard.
+V8 implements [ECMAScript](https://tc39.es/ecma262/) specifications, providing all the data types, operators, objects and functions specified in the ECMA standard.

 V8 `parses`,  `compiles` and `executes` JavaScript source code, handles memory allocation for objects, and garbage collects objects it no longer needs.